christiskatsouris/Univariate/README.md

 ## References

+- Berkes, I., Gombay, E., Horváth, L., & Kokoszka, P. (2004).
+Sequential change-point detection in GARCH (p, q) models.
+Econometric theory, 20(6), 1140-1167.
 - Granger, C. W. (1980).
 Long memory relationships and the aggregation of dynamic models.
 Journal of Econometrics, 14(2), 227-238.
 - Horvath, L., & Kokoszka, P. (2003).
 GARCH processes: structure and estimation.
 Bernoulli, 9(2), 201-227.
 - Lewellen, J. (2002).
 Momentum and autocorrelation in stock returns.
 The Review of Financial Studies, 15(2):533-564.
 - Lo, A. W. (1991).
 Long-term memory in stock market prices.
 Econometrica: Journal of the Econometric Society, 1279-1313.
 - Lee, T. H., White, H., & Granger, C. W. (1993).
 Testing for neglected nonlinearity in time series models: A comparison of neural network methods and alternative tests.
 Journal of Econometrics, 56(3), 269-290.
 - Osborn, D. R. (1984).
 Causality testing and its implications for dynamic econometric models.
 The Economic Journal, 94, 82-96.